 a.
 Screening.
-All ground mounted solar energy systems shall be screened to the extent necessary to minimize visual impacts to abutting residential properties and the public road ROW, taking into consideration site-specific conditions including topography, adjacent structures and roadways.
-Such screening may be accomplished using
+All ground mounted solar energy systems shall be screened to the maximum extent feasible to minimize visual impacts to nearby residential properties, any public road ROW and Skaneateles Lake, taking into consideration site-specific conditions including topography, adjacent structures and roadways.
+Such screening may be accomplished using context-appropriate fencing, by preserving natural vegetation, the construction of berms, and providing additional landscape screening, as determined by the reviewing board.
+Existing vegetation must be preserved and used for screening whenever practical.

-- context-appropriate fencing and/or by preserving natural vegetation and providing additional landscape screening, as determined by the reviewing board. - b.
+- b.
 Glare.
 All ground mounted solar energy systems shall be designed and located to minimize reflective glare. - c.
 Significant view-sheds.
 No ground mounted systems shall be installed in any location that would substantially detract from or block the view(s) of all or a portion of a view-shed listed or referred to in the adopted Town of Skaneateles Open Space Plan or Comprehensive Plan or in any future officially adopted Town planning document.
-Offsite ground mounted systems placed within a recognized view-shed and that are directly observable within 1 mile from points of public access such as Skaneateles Lake or public ROW shall be positioned and screened to minimize alteration of the existing view. - 3.
+Offsite ground mounted systems placed within a recognized view-shed and that are directly observable within 1 mile from points of public access such as Skaneateles Lake or public ROW shall be positioned and screened to minimize alteration of the existing view.
+Any Offsite/Community or Utility Facility solar system shall be presumed to result in significant visual impacts.
+However, the applicant shall have the opportunity to rebut that presumption through the submission of detailed visual simulations.
+The Planning Board may exercise its discretion to grant a special permit for an Off-site/Community or Utility Facility solar system only if it is satisfied that there will be minimal negative visual impacts due to existing screening, topography or the installation of additional vegetative screening. - d.
+Spacing.
+To Prevent the oversaturation of Off-Site/Community and Utility Facility solar systems in one area of the Town, no Off-Site/Community or Utility Facility solar system shall be approved if it is within one mile of an already approved "ff-Site/Community or Utility Facility solar systems unless the review board makes specific findings that it will not have a significant impact on the character of the area. - e.
+Visual Impacts in the Skaneateles Lake Watershed, NO Off-Site/Community or Utility Facility solar system shall be approved if any portion of the project is located within 1,500 feet of the shoreline of Skaneateles Lake. - f.
+The Planning Board may require equipment associated with solar arrays to be painted a neutral color in order to minimize visual impacts on neighboring properties. - 3.
 Other structures/improvements.
 Any structures or improvements, such as driveways, parking, maintenance-storage buildings or offices incidental to off-site systems shall be subject to all zone district dimensional requirements normally applicable to the site.